MJjainam/paxos/README.md

 # Paxos (Ongoing)
 Paxos is a bedrock algorithm in distributed systems.
-This project attempts to simulate Paxos in Go.
+This project attempts to simulate Leader Election using Paxos in Go.

 ## Broad Points ensured when writing the code
 1. The code must be easy to understand.